BMW M10: Design

 The M10 has a cast iron block and an aluminum alloy head with hemispherical combustion chambers and two valves per cylinder.
 It features a forged crankshaft, counterbalance weights, five main bearings and a chain-driven camshaft.

 The initial version of the M10 had a bore of 82 mm and a stroke of 71 mm, resulting in a displacement of 1499 cc.
 The peak power rating was 80 PS.

 Naming conventions

 The engine was initially known as the "M115" (the last two digits representing the 1.5–litre capacity).
 Over the years, variants of the engine were given various codes (most of them starting with "M1" and the remaining digits relating to the capacity).
-In 1975, the engine became known as then "M10", then in 1980 it was given the standardised BMW engine code of M10B18 (where "M10" represents the series, B represents petrol (Benzin in German) and the "18" represented its then 1.8–litre capacity).
+In 1975, the engine became known as the "M10", then in 1980 it was given the standardised BMW engine code of M10B18 (where "M10" represents the series, B represents petrol (Benzin in German) and the "18" represented its then 1.8–litre capacity).

 The M115 and all related engines have become retroactively known as the "M10" family.